vvstdung89/libp2p-network/readme.txt

     TODO: what fi receive fake message

 Pubsub
     how to strictly allow subscribe
         must include signature
         monitor and add to blacklist
-    TODO: how to avoid duplicate Pubsub
+    TODO: how to avoid duplicate Pubsub -> RegisterTopicValidator